DSXiangLi/DecryptPrompt/README.md

   - MIGA: A Unified Multi-task Generation Framework for Conversational Text-to-SQL

 ### 降低模型幻觉 (reliability)
+- Survey
+  - Large language models and the perils of their hallucinations
   - Survey of Hallucination in Natural Language Generation
+- Prompt or Tunning
+  - R-Tuning: Teaching Large Language Models to Refuse Unknown Questions
+  - PROMPTING GPT-3 TO BE RELIABLE
+  - ASK ME ANYTHING: A SIMPLE STRATEGY FOR PROMPTING LANGUAGE MODELS  :star:
+  - On the Advance of Making Language Models Better Reasoners
+  - Self-consistency for open-ended generations
+  - RefGPT: Reference → Truthful & Customized Dialogues Generation by GPTs and for GPTs
+  - Rethinking with Retrieval: Faithful Large Language Model Inference
+- Decoding Strategy
   - Trusting Your Evidence: Hallucinate Less with Context-aware Decoding  :star:
   - SELF-REFINE:ITERATIVE REFINEMENT WITH SELF-FEEDBACK  :star:
-- PROMPTING GPT-3 TO BE RELIABLE
   - Enhancing Self-Consistency and Performance of Pre-Trained Language Models through Natural Language Inference
-- On the Advance of Making Language Models Better Reasoners
-- Progressive-Hint Prompting Improves Reasoning in Large Language Models
-- ASK ME ANYTHING: A SIMPLE STRATEGY FOR PROMPTING LANGUAGE MODELS  :star:
   - Inference-Time Intervention: Eliciting Truthful Answers from a Language Model
-- Reflexion: an autonomous agent with dynamic memory and self-reflection
-- Self-consistency for open-ended generations
-- Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback
-- Factuality Enhanced Language Models for Open-Ended Text Generation
-- Adaptive Chameleon or Stubborn Sloth: Unraveling the Behavior of Large Language Models in Knowledge Clashes
-- Rethinking with Retrieval: Faithful Large Language Model Inference
-- RefGPT: Reference → Truthful & Customized Dialogues Generation by GPTs and for GPTs
   - Enabling Large Language Models to Generate Text with Citations
-- Large language models and the perils of their hallucinations
-- Woodpecker: Hallucination Correction for Multimodal Large Language Models
+- Probing and Detection
-- R-Tuning: Teaching Large Language Models to Refuse Unknown Questions
+  - Language Models (Mostly) Know What They Know  :star:
+  - LM vs LM: Detecting Factual Errors via Cross Examination
   - Do Language Models Know When They’re Hallucinating References?
-- LM vs LM: Detecting Factual Errors via Cross Examination
+  - SELFCHECKGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models
+  - SELF-CONTRADICTORY HALLUCINATIONS OF LLMS: EVALUATION, DETECTION AND MITIGATION
+  - Improving Factuality and Reasoning in Language Models through Multiagent Debate
+- Reviewing and Calibration
   - Truth-o-meter: Collaborating with llm in fighting its hallucinations
   - RARR: Researching and Revising What Language Models Say, Using Language Models
+  - CRITIC: LARGE LANGUAGE MODELS CAN SELFCORRECT WITH TOOL-INTERACTIVE CRITIQUING
   - VALIDATING LARGE LANGUAGE MODELS WITH RELM
+  - PURR: Efficiently Editing Language Model Hallucinations by Denoising Language Model Corruptions
+  - Factuality Enhanced Language Models for Open-Ended Text Generation
+  - PURR: Efficiently Editing Language Model Hallucinations by Denoising Language Model Corruptions
+  - Adaptive Chameleon or Stubborn Sloth: Unraveling the Behavior of Large Language Models in Knowledge Clashes
-- Language Models (Mostly) Know What They Know  :star:
+  - Woodpecker: Hallucination Correction for Multimodal Large Language Models

 ### 大模型评估（evaluation）
 - 事实性评估